crhamilt/protocheck/README.md

 Usage:

-  > python protocheck specfile.csv 000001.DCM
+  $ python protocheck.py 000001.DCM specfile.csv     (or make it executable and call it directly)

 Contents of specfile.csv: